For management learners globally

 Dimension 8: Perceived Quality

 What sort of quality perception does the marketing team want to convey in their marketing message?
-Will price charged reflect the quality of the product?
-What brand name is going to be used and does this convey any sort of quality perception.
+Will the price charged reflect the quality of the product?
+What brand name is going to be used and does this convey any perception of quality?

 To summarise quality is a broad topic and covers many factors.
-An organisation has to build in all the above factor when building into quality into their product or service.
+An organisation has to build in all of the above factors when building quality into their product or service.